TreesLab/ASEproc/README.md

-## Manual of ASE procedure
+## Manual of ASEproc
 ###### Version: 1.0

-##### We developed a new pipeline, ASE procedure, which can help user to find ASE site from RNA-seq data.
-We also built a Graph procedure to help user draw the scatter plot.
+##### We developed a new pipeline, ASEproc, which can help user to find allele specific expression site from RNA-seq data.
+We also built a graph procedure to help user draw the scatter plot.
 --------------
 ####

-The ASE procedure, document, and test set can be downloaded from our FTP site:  or GitHub:
+The ASEproc's manual and test datset can be downloaded from our FTP site:

 ####**1.
 System requirements**

-   ASE procedure runs under the Linux
+   ASEproc runs under the Linux

-   The R scripts used in NCLscan are developed under 3.3.0
+   The R scripts used in ASEproc are developed under 3.3.0

 ####**2.
 Preparation**